haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am working on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
-Prior to joining in CNRS-IEMN in 2020, I completed my Master Degree in Electronics at Xi'an Jiaotong  University, China.
+This is Hao Xu, working on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
+Prior to joining in CNRS-IEMN in 2020, I completed my Master in Electronics at Xi'an Jiaotong  University, China.

 Research Keywords - Nanofabrication, MEMS and NEMS, Nanoelectronics, Optomechanics